 Agencies should begin by defining their mission needs and specific requirements for a Cloud Services Offering (CSO), and research potential providers.
 We recommend agencies first check the FedRAMP Marketplace to see if there is a CSO that meets their needs that has already started the FedRAMP process or is authorized.
 Agencies interested in a CSO that is already FedRAMP Authorized should request access to their package through our Package Request Form.
 Agencies interested in a CSO that is In Process should inquire about their status by contacting the CSP directly, or emailing firstname.lastname@example.org.

 Agencies interested in acquiring a provider that is not yet FedRAMP Authorized or FedRAMP In Process should contact the PMO to learn more about how to partner with the CSP to issue a FedRAMP authorization.
-We recommend reviewing our Agency Authorization Playbook for more information on the Initial Authorization process, and our In Process Requirements for information about how to establish a partnership with a CSP.
+We recommend reviewing our Agency Authorization Playbook for more information on the Initial Authorization process.
+Additionally, please review FedRAMP's Marketplace Designations for Cloud Service Providers for guidance on FedRAMP in Process Requirements for Agency Authorizations.

 Agencies having difficulty selecting a CSO should reach out to email@example.com.
 The PMO would be happy discuss options and share lessons learned from other Agencies.

 To issue an Authority to Operate (ATO) for a provider that is already FedRAMP Authorized, Agencies should:

 - Conduct a risk analysis by reviewing the CSP authorization package